blynx/TextformatterFunkyFunctions/readme.md

 Then, add this Textformatter in the details tab of the desired Textfield.

-## Todo
-- ability to spread values from single field over multiple parameters

 ## Changelog

-### 1.0 - 2017/10/30, refactoring, added ability to filter by processwie selectors, pull data from
+#### 1.0 - 2017/10/30, refactoring, added ability to filter by processwie selectors, pull data from

 added: ability to filter field values by processwire selectors
 added: ability to pull data from page fields into attributes
 other: refactoring

-### 0.x - 2017/10/23, Initial release
+#### 0.x - 2017/10/23, Initial release